casperghst42/idmsnippets/HandleParallelProcesses/README.md

 ```

 ### Summary
-As far as I know, this problem can only be seen with the Delmited Text Driver, meaning it's the only driver which can have multiple updates for the same object, which makes sense.
+As far as I know, this problem is only seen with the Delmited Text Driver, meaning it's the only driver which can have multiple updates for the same object, which makes sense.